The econometrics of happiness: Are we underestimating the returns to education and income?: Discussion and conclusion

 \section{Discussion and conclusion}

+The contributions of this paper are to \begin{inparaenum}[(i)] \item explain a prominent feature of many subjective scale response distributions as the result of respondents simplifying the scale; \item identify education and other proxies of numeracy as predictors of this ``focal value rounding'' behavior; \item formulate a model and estimation strategy for predicting life satisfaction responses from individual and contextual circumstances which properly takes into account a mixture of reporting behavior used by respondents; \item explore theoretically the biases possible due to the effect; \item provide a way to estimate the degree (\FVRI) of focal value rounding behavior; and \item demonstrate the application of the estimation method and its significant impact for four published studies and surveys.\end{inparaenum}

+\citet{Clark-Oswald-JPubE1996} write ``Counter to what neoclassical economic theory might lead one to expect, highly educated people appear less content.
+The effect is monotonic and well-defined''.
+This contradiction with neoclassical economic theory has generally held up to subsequent analysis over two decades but is partly resolved with the model described here, which takes into account a conspicuous empirical feature of the subjective wellbeing response function.

-Income effects have been a focus in the study of well-being in economics since the field's inception, and an enormous literature exists around the magnitude of the income coefficient \citep[e.g., ][]{Easterlin-1974,Deaton-JEP2008-GWP,Clark-Frijters-Shields-JEL2008,Dolan-Peasgood-White-JEPsych2008,Easterlin-JEBO1995,Easterlin-EI2013-SWB-growth-public-policy,Ferrer-i-Carbonell-JPE2005,Kapteyn-vanPraag-vanHerwaarden-EL1978,Luttmer-QJE2005,Senik-JES2005,VanPraag-EER-1973fei}.
-In this context, the above findings from a proper treatment of focal response bias are quite stark.
-Almost every study of SWL includes an estimate of the income effect, and typically other influences on life satisfaction are quantified in terms of their income ``compensating differential,'' ie the ratio between a coefficient of interest and the income coefficient.
-Thus, the downward bias of nearly 40\% in the income coefficient, estimated here, not only indicates that material supports are quantitatively more effective for raising human well-being than the literature has shown so far, but also that the other, especially social, dimensions of life are slightly less strongly hard-coded into our nature.
+Income effects have been a focus in the study of wellbeing in economics since the field's inception, and an enormous literature exists around the magnitude of the income coefficient \citep[e.g., ][]{Easterlin-1974,Deaton-JEP2008-GWP,Clark-Frijters-Shields-JEL2008,Dolan-Peasgood-White-JEPsych2008,Easterlin-JEBO1995,Easterlin-EI2013-SWB-growth-public-policy,Ferrer-i-Carbonell-JPubE2005-veblen-GSOEP,Kapteyn-vanPraag-vanHerwaarden-EL1978,Luttmer-QJE2005,Senik-JES2005,VanPraag-EER-1973fei}.
+Almost every economic study of \SWL includes an estimate of the income effect, and typically other influences on life satisfaction are quantified in terms of their income ``compensating differential'', i.e., the ratio between a coefficient of interest and the coefficient on income.
+Thus, the large corrections estimated here for the income coefficient indicate that material supports are slightly more effective for raising human wellbeing, as compared with the other --- especially social --- dimensions of life, than the literature has shown so far.
+According to the simulations, some downward bias can also occur for those other coefficients, especially when those dimensions of life are correlated with education, but there is little empirical evidence for this in the estimates carried out in this paper.

-The three less well specified techniques, described earlier, for simulating a correction to the focal response bias, generally support the findings of the mixture model.
-Two simple-minded and one more involved approach tend especially to support the proposition that standard estimates of the relationship between education and subjective well-being underestimate the true value of education.